Spirometry Pressure Sensors

 Spirometry – Lung Function Testing

 A spirometer is a vital tool used to diagnose and manage many different types of lung diseases.
 Spirometry products require high performance differential pressure sensors to accurately diagnose a patient’s lung functions.
-Additionally, these handheld units must provide highly accurate readings regardless of how the unit is positionally held.
+Additionally, these handheld units must provide highly accurate readings regardless of how the unit is positioned when it is being held.
 Today, additional measurements are typically required to ensure accurate results due to unstable sensor zero functionality.
 Positional sensitivity remains an ongoing issue with competing differential pressure sensing technology.

 Advancements made possible and improved with Superior Sensor’s NimbleSense architecture minimize errors due to positional sensitivity issues.
 Proprietary Z-Track technology has been added to virtually eliminate zero drift enabling more effective patient diagnosis.